Neck Pain treatment

-Your head weighs about 5 kgs and in normal alignment it is very carefully balanced on top of your seven neck bones (vertebrae).
+Your head weighs about 3 kgs and in normal alignment it is very carefully balanced on top of your seven neck bones (vertebrae).
 Your muscles work hard to maintain this position and can withstand short periods of variation.
-The problem arises when we assume awkward positions for prolonged periods, the fine balance is disturbed and the nerves, muscles, joints, ligaments and discs of your neck become strained and irritated.
-The tension in your neck and shoulder muscles doubles for every 2-3 cm’s that your head is forward.
-Over time, the neck strain and pressure accumulates to a point where it becomes chronic and even the smallest changes in posture cause significant effects.
+Problems can arise when we assume awkward positions for prolonged periods, the fine balance is disturbed and the nerves, muscles, joints, ligaments and discs of your neck become strained and irritated.
+Tension in your neck and shoulder muscles doubles for every 2-3 cm’s that your head is forward.
+Over time, the neck strain and pressure accumulates to a point where it becomes chronic and even the smallest changes in posture cause significant discomfort.

 Neck pain treatment

-Physiotherapy offers very effective treatment for neck pain.
+Physiotherapy is very effective treatment for most neck pain.
 After conducting a complete history, orthopaedic and neurological examination, your physiotherapist will recommend a course of treatment that aims to reduce pressure, restore movement and prevent recurrence.

 Typically, a Richmond Physiotherapy Clinic Physiotherapist will recommend the following:

 - postural advice and how to avoid further strain

 - a series of spinal mobilisations to restore more normal movement to the neck vertebrae

 - neck strengthening exercises